 Ok, so I told you about Polish doughnuts.
 They are the most important part of the Fat Thursday, but there is something more.
 Something you can’t buy at a bakery.
-OK you can, but it’s very, very hard to find ones that taste good.
-I’m talking about faworki or chrusty, or chrusciki the name differs depending on a region.
-And apparently in US they are called angel wings and in Italy – chiacchiere.
+OK, you can, but it’s very, very hard to find ones that taste good.
+I’m talking about faworki or chrusty or chrusciki the name differs depending on a region.
+And apparently, in the US they are called angel wings and in Italy – chiacchiere.

-Chrusty (plural) mean dry branches broken off trees and this name is popular in my region.
+Chrusty (plural) means dry branches broken off trees and this name is popular in my region.

 Anyway, it’s only the name.
 They are simple.
 It is a deep-fried dough sprinkled with icing sugar, nothing else.
 But they are very, very good.

-I remember once my grandma was frying them in the morning and later at school girls where wondering who has new perfumes and after a while I understood this was me.
+I remember once my grandma was frying them in the morning and later at school girls were wondering who has new perfumes and after a while, I understood this was me.
 They smelled my grandma’s chrusty!
 I’m not sure if she added some aroma to it, but yes they smell lovely even on their own.

 - 500 g plain flour

 - 4-5 yolks